AdobeDocs/analytics.en/help/implement/vars/plugins/getpageloadtime.md

 ## Use the plug-in

-When calling the getPageLoadTime plug-in (via JavaScript), you will not need to pass in any arguments.

-## Returns
-The getPageLoadTime plug-in returns nothing but will set the following variables in the AppMeasurement object as a new page loads:
+The `getPageLoadTime` method does not use any arguments.
+When calling this method, it does not return anything.
+Instead, it sets the following variables:

-* s._pltPreviousPage = the previous page, to be correlated with the load time of the previous page
+* `s._pltPreviousPage`: The previous page so you can correlate load time to the previous page
-* s._pltLoadTime = the time, in seconds, that the previous page took to load.
+* `s._pltLoadTime`: The time in seconds that the previous page took to load

-## Cookies
 The getPageLoadTime plug-in creates two first-party cookies:

-* s_plt = the time, in seconds, that the previous page took to load
+* `s_plt`: The time, in seconds, that the previous page took to load.
+Expires at the end of the browser session.
-* s_pltp = the value of the s.pageName variable as recorded in the previous Adobe Analytics image request.
+* `s_pltp` The value of the `s.pageName` variable as recorded in the previous Adobe Analytics image request.
+Expires at the end of the browser session.
-Both cookies expire when the visitor closes the browser.

 ## Example Calls